 12. The directors may, when they think fit, convene an extraordinary general meeting.

-(1) Notice of a general meeting must specify the place, day and hour of the meeting and, in case of special business, the general nature of that business.
+(1) Notice of an in-person general meeting must specify the place, day, and hour of the meeting or, in the event of an electronic meeting, the way and times that the meeting will be conducted and, in case of special business, the general nature of that business.

-(2) Notice of a general meeting must be provided or published at least two weeks prior to the scheduled time and date of the meeting.
+(2) Notice of a general meeting must be provided or published at least two weeks prior to the scheduled commencement of the meeting.

 (3) The accidental omission to give notice of a meeting to, or the non-receipt of a notice by, any of the members entitled to receive notice does not invalidate proceedings at that meeting.

-14. The first annual general meeting of the society must be held not more than 15 months after the date of incorporation and after that an annual general meeting must be held at least once in every calendar year and not more than 15 months after the holding of the last preceding annual general meeting.
+14. The first annual general meeting of the Society must be held not more than 15 months after the date of incorporation and after that an annual general meeting must be held at least once in every calendar year.

 Part 4 — Proceedings at General Meetings

 15. Special business is

 (1) all business at an extraordinary general meeting except the adoption of rules of order, and

 (2) all business conducted at an annual general meeting, except the following: